hkchai/roles/README.md

 ### Config File And Migrations

-Publish the package config file and migrations to your application.
-Run these commands inside your terminal.
+Publish the package config file by running the following command inside your terminal.

     php artisan vendor:publish --provider="Bican\Roles\RolesServiceProvider" --tag=config

+[NEW] Run the following command to create the migration file.

-    php artisan vendor:publish --provider="Bican\Roles\RolesServiceProvider" --tag=migrations
+    php artisan roles:migration

-And also run migrations.
+After this, run migrations to start the database migration.

     php artisan migrate